NervanaSystems/ngraph-python/README.md

 pipeline for backends and development in our [ARXIV abstract and conference paper]:

-[preparing our new C++ code base for open-sourcing]:http://ngraph.nervanasys.com/docs/cpp/
+[preparing to open-source our C++ code base]:http://ngraph.nervanasys.com/docs/cpp/
 [legacy]:legacy-README.rd
 [ARXIV abstract and conference paper]:https://arxiv.org/pdf/1801.08058.pdf